rbms-bsc/DCRMR/_pages/Ppdm/Note-on-copyright-date.md

 ## 4.232.2 Definition and scope

-<a name="4.232.2.1">4.232.2.1</a> A note on manifestation that provides information on copyright date
+<a name="4.232.2.1">4.232.2.1</a> A note on manifestation that provides information on copyright date.

 ## 4.232.3 Note on copyright date